againyoni/cpt304/README.md

 Because there is 'node_modules' folder, no need for 'npm install'.

-'npm start' in the cloned folder would run the project.
+'npm start' in the cloned folder will run the project.

 ## Awareness
 There is API keys installed in App.js file.
 However, it is unavailable for viewers.